198th Airlift Squadron: Tactical Fighter mission

-In March 1992, with the end of the Cold War, the 156th adopted the Air Force Objective Organization plan, and the unit was re-designated as the 156th Fighter Group.
+In March 1992, with the end of the Cold War, the 156th adopted the Air Force Objective Organization plan, and the unit was redesignated as the 156th Fighter Group.
 A few months later, on 1 June, Tactical Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
-It was replaced by Air Combat Command (ACC).
+It was replaced by Air Combat Command.

-In October 1995, in accordance with the Air Force "One Base – One Wing" policy, the status of the 156th was upgraded to a Wing; the 198th Fighter Squadron being assigned to the new 156th Operations Group.
+In October 1995, in accordance with the Air Force "One Base – One Wing" policy, the status of the 156th was upgraded to a wing; the 198th Fighter Squadron being assigned to the new 156th Operations Group.